 A series of preliminary sketches that will develop over a two month period will be hosted here with the final work being presented at the Grand Rapids ArtPrize from September 20 to October 08, 2017.

 The story unfolds through frames.
 Each frame contains an image, words, audio, and a video sequence, referencing the particular moment that the antagonist is experiencing.

-The story and its associated frames exist within an augmented space which are accessible via a mobile device from any where in North America.
+The story and its associated frames exist within an augmented space that is accessible via a mobile device from anywhere in North America.

 Live Image Capture of AR Markers via mobile phone from “The Conversation (Part 01) Ritual Gestures” | San Francisco, 2013 | John Naccarato

 When a specific marker is tapped, the story frame will open up as a window, where one may access the associated elements of that particular story frame — its image, words, audio, or video.

 For those without access to a mobile device, the story with all its associated elements will be accessible on this site through their computer.